 Advertisement

-Migraines: How many headache days do you experience?
+Migraines: how many headache days do you experience?

-How the number of headache days you experience helps determine diagnosis and treatment.
+Learn how frequently you have headaches helps determine diagnosis and treatment.

 Pain-relieving medication spread out on a calendar.

 Migraines are a type of recurring headache that affect an estimated 20 percent of women and 10 percent of men at some point in their lives.
 These headaches are often characterized by throbbing or pulsing pain on one side of the head.
-This pain is often accompanied by nausea and/or sensitivity to light, sound, or odors.
+This pain is commonly accompanied by nausea and/or sensitivity to light, sound, or odors.

-People who experience migraines are encouraged to keep a headache journal, which tracks their headache days, symptoms, possible triggers, and how headaches respond to treatment.
+Those who experience migraines are encouraged to keep a headache journal, which tracks their headache days, symptoms, possible triggers, and how headaches respond to treatment.
 This is useful information to share with a healthcare provider.

 Depending on the number of headache days per month, migraines may be classified as either episodic or chronic.